Vanderhoof/PyDBML/docs/upgrading.md

 ## New Expression Class

 SQL expressions are allowed in column's `default` value definition and in index's subject definition.
-Previously you defined expressions as parentesised strings: `"(upper(name))"`.
+Previously, you defined expressions as parenthesized strings: `"(upper(name))"`.
 Now you have to use the `Expression` class.
 This will make sure the expression will be rendered properly in SQL and DBML.

 ```python
 >>> from pydbml.classes import Expression